Five of the best board game conversions for your new iPad or iPhone

 Once upon a time, the "Ticket to Ride" for iPhone and iPad were not universal, so if you've got an older installation, be sure to update your app to get all the benefits of the new one.

-The total for the Amazon physical copies are currently priced at $164 —a $127 difference compared to the complete iOS version.
+Some of the maps have recently been re-released bringing down the price differential some, but the total for the Amazon physical copies are still priced at $104 — an $87 difference compared to the complete iOS version.

 "Scotland Yard" is a board game in which a team of players, as police, cooperate to track down a player controlling a criminal around a board representing the streets of London.
 It is eponymously named after Scotland Yard, the headquarters of London's Metropolitan Police Service.

 "Scotland Yard" is an asymmetric board game, and unusual in that the detective players work cooperatively rather than competitively, solving a variant of the classic pursuit-evasion logical and logistical problem under a time constraint.

 The game costs just $4 on the App Store, and there are no in-app purchases or expansions for it.
 The physical copy of the game is $60, a $55 dollar difference.

 "Neuroshima Hex" by Polish publisher Wydawnictwo Portal is played on a hexagonal board.
 Each player periodically draws from a deck of hexagonal tiles, symbolizing different types of military units.

 Annotations on the tiles denote the combat strength of each unit.
 Each player has one special headquarters tile, with players take turns placing their generally immobile tiles on the board with the goal of destroying the opposition's HQ tile.

 At first glance, the strategy seems simple, but different units have different special abilities, like a net to disable a nearby unit, or fast speed, to act before another unit.
 Other units have no inherent offensive potential, but give boosts to units around them.